 Therefore, this API should only be called after the FspInit API, and each notification code should be called only once in the predefined order.
-For example, the EnumInitPhaseAfterPciEnumeration notification needs to be called before the EnumInitPhaseReadyToBoot notification.
+The EnumInitPhaseAfterPciEnumeration notification needs to be called before the EnumInitPhaseReadyToBoot notification.
 Once the EnumInitPhaseReadyToBoot is notified, the whole FSP flow is considered to be completed and no further FSP API call is allowed.